Eleanor Williams (criminal): Trial and sentencing

 The male Williams had previously named as 'Salza' was reported by Williams to have a full name of Emmanuel Salazar.
 However, alongside another 'trafficker' Williams named, called Role Kelzi, there was evidence that showed neither of them existed.
 A social media account on Instagram that Williams stated belonged to Salza, actually belonged to a man from Seattle, Washington.

 In relation to the allegations of the involvement of other girls who Williams had named, it was discovered that she either knew the girls from school or had found their details online.

 It was found that Williams had purchased a claw hammer used to inflict injuries upon herself from Tesco on 11 May.
 In relation to apparent self-inflicted injuries, Williams stated under cross-examination "I wouldn't buy a hammer to hurt myself, I'm not a psychopath."

 The three-month trial heard other lies that Williams told were about her having a child, that she had worked at Ramzan's restaurant, that she had had a "backstreet abortion", had a heroin addiction from the abuse she had faced and had been in a coma.

 It took the jury just a few hours to reach a unanimous decision, finding Williams guilty of all charges.
 She was sentenced to eight and a half years in prison by Judge Robert Altham, in March 2023.

 Williams was originally scheduled to be released from custody in February 2025, at the halfway point of her sentence.
 This was calculated including the time she had spent on remand.
-In January 2025 she was released early on licence.
+In January 2025 she was released early on licence, after serving 1 year and 10 months.
 From her release, she is subject to a five-year serious crime prevention order.